How to Make a Grab & Go Bag and What's Included

 Who does this include?

-This includes any person, regardless of age, that uses particular medication, supplies, or equipment on a daily, weekly, or as-needed basis.
+This includes any person, regardless of age, that uses medication, supplies, or equipment on a daily, weekly, or as-needed basis.
 This could include health issues being treated by a doctor where a diagnosis has been made like asthma, diabetes, COPD, etc., or something like seasonal allergies where OTC medication is needed.

 If you, your child, your parent, or anyone in your family has special health needs, you already know the medications or medical devices necessary for this person to function.
 These items must be part of this individual’s grab & go bag or taken alongside.